juji-io/site/blog/question-recommendation.md

 ## Improve a chatbot with more knowledge

 If it is the first reason, a chatbot designer wants to be notified whenever a user question is unanswered so that s/he can teach the chatbot to address the unanswered user questions.
 This way a chatbot will become smarter and smarter as it gains more knowledge.
-In fact, this is the topic of my next blog on how to monitor unanswered user questions so a chatbot can learn and be improved over time.  if you are interested in this topic, follow Juji [Linkedin page](https://www.linkedin.com/company/juji), which will feature each of our blogs.
+In fact, this is the topic of my next blog on how to monitor unanswered user questions so a chatbot can learn and be improved over time.  if you are interested in this topic, follow Juji's [Linkedin page](https://www.linkedin.com/company/juji), which will feature each of our blogs.

 ## Improve a chatbot with multi-turn replies